 - Methamphetamine – (Stimulant) Methamphetamine affects many areas of the central nervous system.
 The drug is often made in clandestine laboratories from relatively inexpensive over-the-counter ingredients.
 Diverse groups, including young adults who attend raves, in many regions of the country are using it.
 It is available in many forms, and can be smoked, snorted, injected, or orally ingested.
 Methamphetamine use is associated with serious health consequences, including memory loss, aggression, violence, psychotic behavior, and potential cardiac and neurological damage.
 Abusers typically are agitated, have excited speech, decreased appetite and increased physical activity levels.
 Some of the substances on the list are not new to the drug scene.
 At least half of them were being abused in the 1960′s, 1970′s and 1980′s.
 During the 90′s, emergency room admissions have been on the increase due to club drug usage.
 It can be very dangerous to mix some of these substances together and/or to take with alcohol.

-MDMA/Ecstasy is produces less stimulation than cocaine or amphetamines and is taken for it hallucinogenic rather than its stimulant properties.
+MDMA/Ecstasy produces less stimulation than cocaine or amphetamines and is taken for its hallucinogenic effects rather than its stimulant properties.